 Melee involves up-close combat focused on causing wounds.
 The skill can be used with punches, kicks, claws, bites, or stings as well as with sharp or blunt weapons.

-Wrestle is for attacks not focused on causing wounds, but instead attempting to restrain or reposition an opponent.
-It usually requires having at least one hand free, but can also used with weapons that ensnare, such as a net, whip, mancatcher, or bolo.
+Wrestle and Disarm are for attacks not focused on causing wounds, but instead attempting to restrain, reposition, or inconvenience an opponent.
+This usually requires having at least one hand free, but can also used with weapons that ensnare, such as a net, whip, mancatcher, or bolo.

 The Wrestle skill is also important as an estimate of the general physical strength of a character: a higher Wrestle skill rating denotes deeper reserves of physical endurance and greater ability to resist fatigue, poison, etc.